 (#5365)(#6281)If a link is disabled for a non-AP MLD, it shall not be used for individually addressed frame exchange between the corresponding STA and AP of the non-AP MLD and AP MLD, including Management frames.

+All the existing TWT Individual agreements between the AP MLD and any of the associated non-AP MLDs corresponding to a link shall be suspended when the link is disabled and shall be resumed when a link is enabled.

+If an AP MLD advertises that a link is disabled as described in 35.3.7.1.5(Advertised TID-to-link mapping in Beacon and Probe Response frames), then:

+An unassociated non-AP MLD should not use the link for transmitting individually addressed management frames to the AP MLD

+An unassociated non-AP MLD that has received such TID-to-link-mapping advertisement in a Beacon or a Probe Response frame shall not use the link to transmit Authentication and (Re)association Request frames to the AP affiliated to the AP MLD and operating on that link while the link is disabled (as indicated in the Duration field in the advertised TID-to-link Mapping element).

 (#5365)NOTE 1—Group addressed frames delivery procedure is defined in 35.3.15 (Multi-link group addressed frame delivery and reception).

-If a TID is mapped in UL to a set of enabled links for a non-AP MLD, then the non-AP MLD may use any link within this set of enabled links to transmit (#5365)individually addressed MSDUs or A-MSDUs (#4451)corresponding to that TID.

 (#4052)If a TID is mapped in DL to a set of enabled links for a non-AP MLD, then: